Qloapps/qloapps-docs/docs/webservice/basic-topics.md

 URLs like http://example.com/api/NAME_OF_RESOURCE list a resource type.

-Urls like http://example.com/api/NAME_OF_RESOURCE/ID_RESOURCE return specified resource information.
+URLs like http://example.com/api/NAME_OF_RESOURCE/ID_RESOURCE return specified resource information.
 Let's see how this API call result will look like.
 We are calling http://example.com/api/addresses/1 in our example here:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>